 The US Department of Energy just released new figures in its latest coal export report.
 Here’s what happened up through September 2013:

 Nationally, coal exports continued to tail off.
-Still, the US shipped nearly 28.6 million tons of coal in the second quarter of 2013.
+Still, the US shipped nearly 28.6 million tons of coal in the third quarter of 2013.
 It’s a lot by historical standards.

 The Western Customs Region, center stage in the ferocious debate over expansion capacity, is currently only a minor player in the national coal exports scene.
 In the third quarter of 2013, the West Coast exported about 2.3 million tons, almost exactly the same volume as in the previous quarter.